 \subsection{Background on one-relator products}

 The natural framework for one-relator products is the relatively hyperbolic setting.
 We state Theorem~\ref{thm:filling} below to contextualize our most general result on one-relator products.
 Theorem~\ref{thm:filling}.(\ref{filling-1}) is the ``Freiheitssatz for one-relator products'', and Theorem~\ref{thm:filling}.(\ref{filling-2}) is an immediate consequence of ``Newman Spelling Theorem''.
 We refer the reader to the survey article~\cite{DuHo94} by Duncan and Howie on one-relator products for an historical account of these ideas.
-In the modern language of relative hyperbolicity, Theorem~\ref{thm:filling}.(\ref{filling-2}) is also a direct consequence of Osin's main result in~\cite{Os06-1} for $m$ sufficiently large.

 \begin{thm} Let $\mc A$ and $\mc B$ be countable groups, and $r \in \mc A \ast \mc B$ a cyclically reduced word of length at least $2$.
 If $m \geq 6$ then the following hold: \begin{enumerate} \item The natural homomorphisms $\mc A \rightarrow \abrm$ and $\mc B \rightarrow \abrm$ are injective, and we regard $\mc A$ and $\mc B$ as subgroups. \item The group $\abrm$ is hyperbolic relative to $\{\mc A, \mc B\}$. \end{enumerate} \end{thm}